 Brands that focus on delivering a memorable experience first with the products and services playing a supporting role are the winners.
-Even big brands like Lululemon, REI are building flagship stores into education and activity centers instead of cramming the floorspace with uninspired displays of stuff.
+So even big brands like Lululemon, REI are building flagship stores into education and activity centers instead of cramming the floorspace with uninspired displays of...stuff.

-Here are some examples of the myriad options we’re seeing these days from retailers of all sizes:
+Here are some examples of the myriad options we see these days from retailers of all sizes:

 The client was Experiences and the goal was to empower every small retailer in the world to be able to succeed at making experiential commerce the hero of their business.
 The task for Helpful Human was to make this a reality by creating an enterprise-grade web app for the merchant customers of the largest cloud-based eCommerce platform in the world, Shopify.